matrix-org/synapse/contrib/docker/README.md

 ## Volumes

-The image expects a single volue, located at ``/data``, that will hold:
+The image expects a single volume, located at ``/data``, that will hold:

 * temporary files during uploads;
 * uploaded media and thumbnais;